 In accordance with 15 U.S.C.
-1512 and Executive Order 11625, the Minority Business Development Agency (MBDA) is soliciting competitive applications from organizations to operate a Minority Business Enterprise Center (MBEC) in the two locations and geographical service areas specified in this notice.
+Section 1512 and Executive Order 11625, the Minority Business Development Agency (MBDA) is soliciting competitive applications from organizations to operate a Minority Business Enterprise Center (MBEC) in the locations and geographical service areas specified in this notice.
 The MBEC operates through the use of business consultants and provides a range of business consulting and technical assistance services directly to eligible minority-owned businesses.
-Responsibility for ensuring that applications in response to this competitive solicitation are complete and received by MBDA on time is the sole responsibility of the applicant.
-Applications submitted must be for the operation of a MBEC and to provide business consultation services to eligible clients.
+Responsibility for ensuring that applications in response to this competitive solicitation are complete Start Printed Page 67278and received by MBDA on time is the sole responsibility of the applicant.
+Applications submitted must be to operate a MBEC and to provide business consultation services to eligible clients.
 Applications that do not meet these requirements will be rejected.
 This is not a grant program to help start or to further an individual business.

-The closing date for receipt of applications is June 4, 2009 at 5 p.m.
-Eastern Daylight Time (EDT).
+The closing date for receipt of applications is January 11, 2008 at 5 p.m.
+Eastern Standard Time (EST).
 Completed applications must be received by MBDA at the address below for paper submissions or at http://www.Grants.gov for electronic submissions.
 The due date and time is the same for electronic submissions as it is for paper submissions.
 The date that applications will be deemed to have been submitted electronically shall be the date and time received at Grants.gov.
 Applicants should save and print the proof of submission they receive from Grants.gov.
 Applications received after the closing date and time will not be considered.
-Anticipated time for processing is seventy-five (75) days from the closing date for receipt of applications.
-MBDA anticipates that one award under this notice will be made with a start date of September 1, 2009.
+Anticipated time for processing is seventy-five (75) days from the close of the competition period.
+MBDA anticipates that awards under this notice will be made with a start date of April 1, 2008.

-Pre-Application Conference: In connection with this solicitation, a pre-application conference is scheduled for May 7, 2009.
-The time and location of the pre-application conference have yet to be determined.
-Participants must register at least 24 hours in advance of the conference and may participate in person or by telephone.
-Please visit the MBDA Internet Portal at http://www.mbda.gov (MBDA Portal) or contact an MBDA representative listed below for the specific time and location of the pre-application conference and for registration instructions.
+Pre-Application Conference: In connection with this solicitation, a pre-application teleconference will be held on December 12, 2007 at 1 p.m.
+(EST).
+Participants must register at least 24 hours in advance of the teleconference and may participate in person or by telephone.
+Please visit the MBDA Internet Portal at http://www.mbda.gov (MBDA Portal) or contact an MBDA representative listed below for registration instructions.

-2a.
-Paper Submission—If Mailed: If the application is sent by postal mail or overnight delivery service by the applicant or its representative, one (1) signed original plus two (2) copies of the application must be submitted.
-Applicants are encouraged to also submit an electronic copy of the proposal, budget and budget narrative on a CD-ROM to facilitate the processing of applications.
-Complete application packages must be mailed to: Office of Business Development—MBEC Program, Office of Executive Secretariat, HCHB, Room 5063, Minority Business Development Agency, U.S. Department of Commerce, 1401 Constitution Avenue, NW., Washington, DC 20230.
+(1a) Paper Submission—If Mailed: If the application is sent by postal mail or overnight delivery service by the applicant or its representative, one (1) signed original plus two (2) copies of the application must be submitted.
+Completed application packages must be mailed to: Office of Business Development—MBEC Program, Office of Executive Secretariat, HCHB, Room 5063, Minority Business Development Agency, U.S. Department of Commerce, 1401 Constitution Avenue, NW., Washington, DC 20230.

 Applicants are advised that MBDA's receipt of mail sent via the United States Postal Service may be substantially delayed or suspended in delivery due to security measures.
 Applicants may therefore wish to use a guaranteed overnight delivery service.
 Department of Commerce delivery policies for overnight delivery services require all packages to be sent to the address above.

-2b.
-Paper Submission—If Hand-Delivered: If the application is hand-delivered by the applicant or by its representative, one (1) signed original plus two (2) copies of the application must be delivered.
-Applicants are encouraged to also submit an electronic copy of the proposal, budget and budget narrative on a CD-ROM to facilitate the processing of applications.
-Complete application packages must be delivered to: U.S. Department of Commerce, Minority Business Development Agency, Office of Business Development—MBEC Program (extension 1940), HCHB—Room 1874, Entrance #10, 15th Street, NW. (between Pennsylvania and Constitution Avenues), Washington, DC.
-MBDA will not accept applications that are submitted by the deadline, but that are rejected due to the applicant's failure to adhere to Department of Commerce protocol for hand-deliveries set forth in Section IV.D.2 of the accompanying FFO.Start Further Info
+(1b) Paper Submission—If Hand-Delivered: If the application is hand-delivered by the applicant or by its representative, one (1) signed original plus two (2) copies of the application must be delivered to: U.S. Department of Commerce, Minority Business Development Agency, Office of Business Development—MBEC Program (extension 1940), HCHB—Room 1874, Entrance #10, 15th Street, NW., (between Pennsylvania and Constitution Avenues), Washington, DC.
+MBDA will not accept applications that are submitted by the deadline, but that are rejected due to the applicant's failure to adhere to Department of Commerce protocol for hand-deliveries.

 FOR FURTHER INFORMATION CONTACT: